Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 • Two (2) FRS Radios

-The cell phone is a must-have and nearly everyone has one.
+The cell phone is a must-have, and nearly everyone has one.
 Satellite communicators are needed because they can literally send a signal almost anywhere in the world…no radio has this capability.
-Last, I choose to utilize GMRS over CB or Amateur Radio due to versatility.
+Lastly, I chose to use GMRS over CB or Amateur Radio due to its versatility.
 While Amateur Radio offers more power and privacy, it lacks the flexibility to communicate with folks who only have FRS or GMRS radios.
 GRMS allows me to communicate with other GMRS radios and FRS radios… which is pretty cool.

 Subscribe